Mohit-Nathrani/sentiment-analysis-imdb-reviews/README.md

 # Sentiment Analysis on IMDB Reviews

 ## Dataset Used :  [here]
 This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
-We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing
+Dataset provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing

 ## Preprocessing involoved
 * Remove punctuation from words (e.g. ‘what’s’).